Misubold22/library/README.md

 ---

 ## Introduction
-The **The Library Management App** is a simple web-based project designed to help users manage their personal book collections.
+**The Library Management App** is a simple web-based project designed to help users manage their personal book collections.
 Users can add, view, update, and remove books from their library.
 The project focuses on DOM manipulation and object-oriented programming in JavaScript to provide a dynamic user experience.
 ---

 ## Features